-Learn more about history
+Learn more about the history of Schloss Wiepersdorf

 Three years after their marriage in 1811, Bettina and Achim von Arnim moved from Berlin to Wiepersdorf.
 Both are key figures in German romanticism and became well-known all over Germany and beyond.
 Throughout her life Bettina von Arnim, née Brentano from Frankfurt with an Italian family background from her father's side, was passionately advocating greater individual freedoms and social justice.
 Her pleas to reduce poverty were widely known.
 She urged Prussian King Frederick William IV to grant freedom to Poland, partly occupied by Prussia.
 She was also known as a supporter to the revolution of 1848 though attached to the idea of a monarchy between the sovereign and his people ("people`s monarchy").
 In her honor, a German emigré group supportive to the pre-revolutionary movement of 1848, founded a settlement in Texas/US named "Bettina".
 It was short-lived, however.

 A portrait of Bettina von Arnim was made available to the official residence of the German Federal President at Schloss Bellevue, where it has been displyed since February 2022